-A CPA is an accountant, but not every accountant is a CPA.
-To become a certified public accountant, an accountant must meet some rigorous licensing requirements and pass the CPA exam.
-There are specific educational requirements for CPAs that extend beyond what is required to simply become an entry-level accountant.
+A certified public accountant (CPA) is an accountant, but not every accountant is a CPA.
+To become a certified public accountant, an accountant must meet rigorous licensing requirements and pass the CPA exam.
+There are specific educational requirements for CPAs that extend beyond an entry-level accountant.

-Following graduation from college, accountants must work while they are being supervised by licensed CPAs for a minimum of one year.
-During college, the accountants who wish to become CPAs must also complete a minimum of 150 credit hours, including specific upper-level courses.
+During college, accountants who wish to become CPAs must also complete a minimum of 150 credit hours, including specific upper-level courses.
+After college graduation, accountants must work under the supervision of licensed CPAs for a minimum of one year.
 After they have completed the educational and work requirements, the accountants then take the CPA exam.

-CPAs are required to follow strict ethics rules, and they must take continuing professional education classes each year.
-They also have a fiduciary duty that they owe to their clients.
+CPAs are required to follow strict ethics rules and take continuing professional education classes every year.
+They have a fiduciary duty to their clients.
 Because of the many requirements, a CPA is a highly sought-after credential for both accountants and potential employers.

 CPAs provide audit and assurance services to their clients.
 They may be employed by the private sector in the following roles: